KhiopsML/khiops-doc/docs/tutorials/scenario.md

 - Values of type **array**, related to a loop block (`LOOP`):

-  - The array key identifies (`<loop key>`) a list of scenario lines within a loop.
+	- The array key `<loop key>` identifies a list of scenario lines within a loop.

-  - The array contains JSON objects with a consistent structure, each with key/value pairs of type **string**, **number** or **boolean**.
+    - The array contains JSON **object**s, each with a consistent structure of key/value pairs of type **string**, **number** or **boolean**.

     - Lines within the loop are duplicated for each object, with search/replace performed according to the current object's key/value pairs

 - Values of type **boolean**, related to a conditional block (`IF`),

-  - The boolean key identifies (`<if key>`) a list of scenario lines inside a conditional block.
+    - The boolean key `<if key>` identifies a list of scenario lines inside a conditional block.

     - The block is included or skipped based on the boolean value (`true` or `false`).

 ### Constraints

 The `-O <file>` command line option simplifies scenario debugging.
+It must be used together with the `-ì` and `-j` options to process an input scenario and JSON parameter file.
-It behaves like the `-o <file>` ption by executing all search and replace operations on the output scenario file, but without replaying the commands.
+It behaves like the `-o <file>` option by executing all search and replace operations on the output scenario file, but without replaying the commands.
 Additionally, it performs extra consistency checks between the keys in the input scenario and those in the JSON parameter file.

 - Options `-r` (basic search/replace) and `-j` (json-driven search/replace) are mutually exclusive.